 For the website of the Grenada Board of Tourism, and information about Grenada click here.

-There are three very good supermarkets near the villa, within a five-minute drive.
+There are three very good supermarkets near the villa, all within a five-minute drive.
+IGA/True Value; FoodFair & Foodland.
+There are a few other independent smaller supermarkets in town.

 Getting around Grenada